 While I see no use for tear gas to break up a peaceful protest, in the event of imminent harm, I found myself asking “what do we want the police to do?”
 Walk away, use a gun, send in dogs, resort to fire hoses?
 With appropriate training and education, I would want them to use force consummate with and proportionate to the risk.

 One clear example comes to mind.
-In 2016, Jorge Zambrano killed an Auburn Police Officer and went on the run with weapons.
+In 2016, John Zambrino killed a state trooper and went on the run with weapons.
 He ended up barricaded in a home.
 Troopers used loudspeakers, a robot, a police dog, and chemical munitions to try to get Zambrano to exit the Oxford duplex peacefully, without success.
-They ended up having to go into the house where more shots were fired, a State Trooper was injured, and the suspect died.
+They ended up having to go into the house where more shots were fired, another trooper was injured, and the suspect died.
 That is clearly a situation where the tactical use of tear gas was warranted.
 The face-to-face contact increases the risk of harm.
 And that is why I could not join in an outright ban on tear gas.

 Other Pieces of the Bill